besmehenni/Forest_wildfire_spreading_convLSTM/README.md

 ## Modeling of the spreading of forest wildfire using a convLSTM neural network.
 Prediction 3-days forward.
-A personal trial, unfortunately unsuccessful🤷
+A personal trial, unfortunately unsuccessful 🤷